microsoft/FastTrack/CONTRIBUTING.md

 ## Bug Fixes

-* Please complete the PR template and describe the bug you are fixing with enough detail we can test your change
+* Please complete the issue template and describe the bug you are fixing with enough detail we can test your change
 * If you find a bug, please open an issue first and mention you are working on a fix so we avoid duplicating work